fastlane/fastlane/README.md

 If building via command-line doesn't work for your project or you don't want to build every time, you can run the tool with ```snapshot --nobuild``` to skip the build process and use a pre-built ```.app``` under your ```build_dir```.

+### Simulator doesn't launch the application

+When the app dies directly after the application is launched there might be 2 problems

+- The simulator is somehow in a broken state and you need to re-create it.
+You can use `snapshot reset_simulators` to reset all simulators (this will remove all installed apps)
+- You haven't enabled the correct architectures.
+Make sure you have the same architectures as in the example project of this repository.

 ## Determine language in UI Automation script

 To detect the currently used localization in your Javascript file, use the following code: